ACSLaboratory/pheeno_arduino/README.md

 $ platformio init --board teensy31
 ```

-    NOTE: The `--board` option can be changed to the one that you are using.
+**NOTE**: The `--board` option can be changed to the one that you are using.
 It should be noted, however, that the Pheeno uses a Teensy 3.2 whose PlatformIO option is specified by `--board teensy31`.

 Finally, run (compile) and upload the code: